 - train in mindfulness meditation practice through an experiential inquiry-based learning process that helps develop insight and understanding

 There are many other MBPs, which are tailored to specific contexts and populations, and more are emerging every year.
 The research base behind them is quite promising and growing exponentially.
-Below are some links to help you learn more about MBSR and some of the other MBPs (more will be added as the research base grows):
+Midwest Alliance for Mindfulness offers MBSR, MBCT, MBRP and MSC led by trained and certified teachers on an on demand basis – you can read more here.

 All the suffering, stress and addiction comes from not realizing you already are what you are looking for… No one can listen to your body for you… To grow and heal, you have to take responsibility for listening to it yourself. – Jon Kabat-Zinn